Foreign Language Teaching and Research Press

-Foreign Language Teaching and Research Press Co., Ltd. (外语教学与研究出版社有限责任公司), commonly known as Foreign Language Teaching and Research Press (外语教学与研究出版社), or FLTRP (外研社) for short, is a foreign language publishing house affiliated to Beijing Foreign Studies University.
+Foreign Language Teaching and Research Press (外语教学与研究出版社, FLTRP), is a foreign language publishing house affiliated with Beijing Foreign Studies University.
 It was established in 1979.
 In 2010, it was restructured into a co., ltd.

 Overview

 FLTRP has 10 branches and 12 independent legal entities.
 FLTRP also has a subsidiary brand of Beijing Foreign Language Audiovisual Publishing House (北京外语音像出版社), which is used to publish audiovisual products supplementing FLTRP books.

 FLTRP is the largest foreign language and university press in China.
 FLTRP started as a language education publisher and has expanded into more subjects and areas.
 FLTRP provides offline and online training services for both teachers and students, and organizes many conferences and competitions.
 FLTRP publishes in nearly 80 languages, and has over 600 international partners.